 What is considered a good visible engagement rate depends on the platform.
 If your blog allows likes, shares, and comments, you may hope that many of your visitors engage, but the fact is that many more people will visit these types of pages than will engage with them.

 That’s because blog pages are just not as intuitive for engagement as other areas like social media.
 An engagement rate of around 5% is a good expectation for a smaller business making posts on platforms like Facebook and Twitter.
-Expect considerably less than that on your blog site.
+Expect a considerably lower rate on your blog site.

 Car Company Sees Engagement Boost After Investing in Content Creators